Orlando Gregorio Pena Quevara

 Orlando Pena was a Cuban-born right-hander with a wide variety of off-speed pitches.
 Pena's 14-year major league career spanned from 1958 to 1975 with eight different teams and included several trips back to the minor leagues.

-He was acquired by the Cincinnati Reds from the Daytona Beach Islanders of the Florida State League before the 1956 season in an unknown transaction.
-Pena spent his first three seasons in the majors (1958-1960) used primarily as a reliever by the Cincinnati Reds before being traded to the Kansas City Athletics where he became a part of their starting rotation through 1964.
-Pena won a dozen games in both 1963 and 1964 but also lost a league-leading 20 in 1963.
-Orlando a .136 career hitter, hit one of his two big league home runs, a grand slam against the Washington Senators on May 31, 1963.
+He was acquired by the Cincinnati Redlegs from the Daytona Beach Islanders of the Florida State League before the 1956 season.
+Pena spent his first three seasons in the majors (1958-1960) used primarily as a reliever by Cincinnati before being ending up with the Kansas City Athletics where he became a part of their starting rotation from August of 1962 through 1964.
+Pena won a dozen games in both 1963 and 1964 but also lost an American League-leading 20 in 1963.
+Orlando a .136 career hitter, hit one of his two big league home runs, a grand slam, against the Washington Senators on May 31st that year.

 Orlando, the cat with nine lives, resurfaced again in the majors for three more years of bullpen work with the St. Louis Cardinals (1973-1974) and the California Angels (1974-1975) with an ERA under 3.00 for all three seasons, finally winding it down for good at age 41 in 1975 with an overall major league record of 56-77 with 40 saves and a 3.71 ERA.
 Pena, while doing all this work in the big leagues, found time to spend all or parts of 12 seasons in the minors where he went 148-91 with a 2.75 ERA.

 - 200 Innings Pitched Seasons: 2 (1963 & 1964)